 After completing my Dual Master’s degree in international and world history from Columbia University and the London School of Economics, I worked as a freelance journalist in New York City, writing about arts and entertainment for online publications such as Mic (formerly PolicyMic) and Contently.

-From 2014-2017, I was a staff reporter for the Features section of the English-language daily newspaper, the Taipei Times, where I covered art, culture, food and lifestyle.
+From 2014-2017, I was a staff reporter for the Features section of the English-language daily newspaper, the Taipei Times, where I covered art, culture, food, lifestyle, and social issues.
 During this time, I wrote a column about the city's burgeoning craft beer scene as well as a weekly roundup of art exhibition openings and events.

-Since moving back to Taiwan, I’ve drunk millet wine with Saisiyat Aborigines during a sacred, centuries-old ritual, had coffee with a former presidential secretary who now runs an organic restaurant/activist bookstore, and surfed with some of Taiwan’s best surfers who think it’s crazy that many people on this subtropical island still don’t know how to swim.
+I’ve also drunk millet wine with Saisiyat Aborigines during a sacred, centuries-old ritual, had coffee with a former presidential secretary who now runs an organic restaurant/activist bookstore, and surfed with some of Taiwan’s best surfers who think it’s crazy that many people on this subtropical island still don’t know how to swim.
 Other bizarre stories I’ve covered include Hello Kitty airplanes, couple t-shirts, and the ‘elitism’ of travel writing.